Blood pressure

 High Blood Pressure

-High blood pressure, also known as hypertension, is usually defined as readings consistently at or above 130/80 mmHg⁵.
-It often develops without obvious symptoms, which is why it is sometimes called a “silent” condition².
+High blood pressure, also known as hypertension, is generally defined as blood pressure readings that are consistently at or above 130/80 mmHg.⁵ It often develops gradually and without obvious symptoms, which is why it is sometimes referred to as a “silent” condition.²

 Low Blood Pressure